gdkrmr/mcp-git-course/resources/lessons/01_basics/02_git.md

    - It allows for collaboration and sharing among multiple developers.

 ## Conclusion
 In this lesson, we introduced Git as a version control system, discussed its key features, and outlined fundamental concepts.
 Understanding these basics will help you get started with Git in the upcoming lessons.

+## Questions
+1. What are the advantages of using Git over other version control systems?
+2. How does Git's distributed architecture benefit developers?
+3. Why is the staging area important in Git?
+4. Describe a scenario where branching and merging would be useful in a project.
+5. How can remote repositories enhance collaboration among developers?

 ## Additional Resources
 - [Git Official Documentation](https://git-scm.com/doc)